ramylahoud01/FullStack-MERN-E-Commerce-Project/README.md

 # Purchase :

-After Purchasing , we are redirect to our payment page.
+After completing the purchase process, you will be redirected to the payment page where you can proceed with the payment for your selected items.
 ![Screenshot 2023-07-02 141724](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/a69ebb04-9c6a-468c-adc1-21a18bd717d7)
 ![Screenshot 2023-07-02 143920](https://github.com/ramylahoud01/FullStack-MERN-E-Commerce-Project/assets/116891890/8ef361a2-afab-4f09-9308-0576061a5649)